ros2-gbp/ros_ign-release/ros_gz_bridge/README.md

 And terminal C, publish an Gazebo message:

-`gz topic -t /chatter -m gz.msgs.StringMsg -p 'data:"Hello"'`
+`ign topic -t /chatter -m ignition.msgs.StringMsg -p 'data:"Hello"'`

 At this point, you should see the ROS 2 listener echoing the message.

 Now let's try the other way around, ROS 2 -> Gazebo.

-On terminal D, start an Gazebo listener:
+On terminal D, start an Igntion listener:

-`gz topic -e -t /chatter`
+`ign topic -e -t /chatter`

 And on terminal E, publish a ROS 2 message: